 Transportation for students with special education needs is facilitated by the Toronto Student Transportation Group.
 Transportation is provided as required for all exceptional students at the elementary and secondary level, with the exception of students identified as gifted.
 Due to fiscal restraints the TCDSB is not able to provide transportation for students identified as gifted.
-The program for gifted is offered in selected regional schools and the students who attend the one day a week withdrawal program are responsible for their own transportation.
+Transportation is also provided for students attending Special Education intensive support summer programs, as required.